viennacl/viennaclbench-dev/README.md

 When using OpenCL you should also have `opencl-headers` and a proprietary graphics driver installed.
 <br />
   1. Change into the viennacl-benchmark-gui folder<br />
-  2. Run `git submodule update --init` to clone the external repositories libarchive, zlib, and viennacl-dev.
+  2. Run `git submodule update --init` to clone the external repository viennacl-dev.
+  3. Grab and build zlib: `cd external && git clone https://github.com/madler/zlib && cd zlib && cmake . && make`
+  4. Grab and build libarchive: `cd .. && git clone https://github.com/libarchive/libarchive && cd libarchive && cmake . -DENABLE_BZip2=Off && make`
-  3. Create the build folder and change into it: `mkdir build && cd build`<br />
+  5. Create the build folder in the main repository folder and change into it: `cd ../.. && mkdir build && cd build`<br />
-  4. Run CMake.
+  6. Run CMake.
 When using Qt5: `cmake ..` Use `cmake .. -DUSE_QT5=Off` if you only have Qt4 available on your system. <br />
-  5. Build everyting: `make`
+  7. Build everyting: `make`
-  6. Run the GUI: `./ViennaCL_Benchmark`
+  8. Run the GUI: `./ViennaCL_Benchmark`